Aliases for TEAD1 Gene

 GeneCards Summary for TEAD1 Gene

-TEAD1 (TEA Domain Family Member 1 (SV40 Transcriptional Enhancer Factor)) is a Protein Coding gene.
-Diseases associated with TEAD1 include helicoid peripapillary chorioretinal degeneration and sveinsson choreoretinal atrophy.
-Among its related pathways are PAK Pathway and TGF-Beta Pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding.
-An important paralog of this gene is TEAD2.
+TEAD1 (TEA Domain Transcription Factor 1) is a Protein Coding gene.
+Diseases associated with TEAD1 include Sveinsson Chorioretinal Atrophy and Aicardi Syndrome.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity.
+An important paralog of this gene is TEAD4.